ChinaNetCloud/nc-backup-py/README.md

 ## Introduction:

-This is the installation manual for nc-backup-py system currently in testing and development phase as wel as used for some productions systems.
+This is the installation manual for nc-backup-py (Net Could Backups) system currently in testing and development phase as wel as used for some productions systems.

 ### Working Fetures:
 #### Backup to multiple clouds storages: AWS S3, Aliyun (Alibaba), Mounted writable drive.